johnfedoruk/bangular/aio/content/guide/testing.md

 You _may_ also be able to get the service from the root injector via `TestBed.get`.
 This is easier to remember and less verbose.
-But it only works when Angular injects the component with the service instance in the test's root injector.
+But it only works when Bangular injects the component with the service instance in the test's root injector.
 Fortunately, in this test suite, the _only_ provider of `UserService` is the root testing module, so it is safe to call `TestBed.get` as follows: